This site contains affiliate links. Please see Policies for more information.

-Avoid dairy ingredients until the end of the cooking process.
-This is a good tip for any recipe but especially when dealing with crockpot and pressure cooking recipes.
-Dairy is sensitive and if it’s not cooked or added to a recipe properly it can spoil, curdle, and ruin your whole recipe.
+- Avoid dairy ingredients until the end of the cooking process.
+This is a good tip for any recipe but especially when dealing with crockpot recipes.
+If a recipe calls for dairy, add it at the end of your cooking cycle.
+Dairy is sensitive and if it’s not cooked or added to a recipe properly it can spoil, curdle, and ruin your recipe.

-If you are moving from an Instant Pot to Crockpot cooking you’ll likely need to adjust the sizing because Crockpots can handle a larger meal size.
-This can be a real blessing if you are cooking for a big family or if you want to double a recipe for the sake of meal prep!
+- If you are moving from an Instant Pot to Crockpot cooking you’ll likely need to adjust the size of the recipe, if needed, because Crockpots can handle a larger meal size.

-The Quick Way: Pro Tip For Converting From IP to Crockpot
+The Quick Way: Pro Tip For Converting From Instant Pot Recipes to Slow Cooker

 I try to keep in mind that not everything is meant to be cooked in the crockpot.
 The same goes for the Instant Pot.
 Make sure that the recipe you are trying to convert is suitable for the crockpot.

-Now for the good stuff: the cheaters path to quickly converting Instant Pot recipes to Crockpot cooking!
+Now for the good stuff: the cheaters path to quickly converting slow cooker recipes.

 There are some resources out there that will give you a general idea of how much you are cooking and what temperature/time it will require.
-Here is a guide that will give you cooking times, fill levels, and even some conversions between high and low temperature cooking time!
+There is a great guide on Crock-Pot.com but they keep moving it, so I can’t link to it.
+I’d google and search for it :) The guide gives you cooking times, fill levels, and even some conversions between high and low temperature cooking time.

-Remember that when you are cooking meat it’s important to be sure that the internal temperature reaches a safe level.
-Use the guides as a resource but always check your meat temperatures before eating.
+Remember that when you are cooking meat, it’s important to be sure that the internal temperature reaches a safe level.
+Use the recipes as a resource but always check your meat temperatures before eating.